BenjaminFisher1/Smallest-Multiple-Engine-Project-For-Software-Engineering-Course-At-SUNY-New-Paltz/README.md

 Repo for software engineering class project
 Edit

-Assignment #2: The system will find the smallest postive number that is evenly divisable by all the numbers in 1-n Ex) Input : 10
+Assignment #2: The system will find the smallest postive number that is evenly divisible by all the numbers in 1-n Ex) Input : 10
       Output: 2520